 Transparency and "The Pledge"

-As coffee makers, we communicate openly about what we do.
-We share knowledge in our courses and provide advice along the coffee chain.
-As coffee roasters, we also discuss the purchase prices of our coffees, challenging the status quo in the coffee trade.Green coffee is too cheap.
-Very few small producers can make a living selling their coffee through established channels and achieving the exchange-traded price.
-We've reported on this in several podcasts:
+As Kaffeemacher, we communicate openly about what we do.
+We share knowledge in our courses and advise along the coffee chain.
+As coffee roasters, we also talk about the purchase prices of our coffees and thus challenge the status quo of coffee trading.Green coffee is too cheap.
+Very few small producers can make a living if they sell their coffee through established channels and achieve the exchange-traded price.
+We have reported on this in several podcasts:

 https://open.spotify.com/show/090WkPqHLfVjBPwZPrbrfn

-As coffee roasters, we see it as our responsibility to pay coffee producers prices that make sense for both parties in the long term.
-Therefore, we don't base our prices on the market price, but rather seek direct contact with the producers themselves to negotiate the price on equal terms.
-If this isn't (yet) possible, we work with trusted traders.
-We also demand transparency from them, right up to the producer's level.
+As coffee roasters, we see it as our responsibility to pay coffee producers prices that make long-term sense for both sides.
+We therefore do not base our prices on the exchange rate, but seek direct contact with the producers themselves to negotiate a fair price.
+If this is not (yet) possible, we work with trusted traders.
+We also demand transparency from them, as close to the producer as possible.

-Even though we live in the information age, this is rarely possible.
-For too long, the coffee trade has been a well-covered, intimate business in which no one has to reveal their cards.
+This is – even though we live in the age of information – rarely easily possible.
+For too long, coffee trading was a well-covered, intimate business where no one had to show their cards.

 - Who are the trading partners?

-- How long have you been working with them?
+- How long have they been working together?

 - How much coffee do we buy from them?